LouisHH0203/Medical_AImaging/README.md

 The website would take an uploaded png and go through three neural net work models

-1. A home-brewed sequential classifcation model to detect organs
+1. A home-brewed sequential classifcation model to detect organs (5 Organs)
 2. A binary classfication VGG16 model to be able to detect diseases
-3. A multi-class VGG16 model which detetcs whcih disease is present in the organs
+3. A multi-class VGG16 model which detetcs whcih disease is present in the organs (36 Diseases)

+As I am not the project owner the website is no longer online, this was a 10 day group project.